 That sound?
-The plane taking off from LAX taking a great Asian director back home, sobbing with disappointment.
+The plane taking off from LAX taking another great Asian director back home, sobbing with disappointment.
 It happened to John Woo, who did at least manage to crank out Face/Off, but his sad run of Hollywood films include Windtalkers, Mission: Impossible II and Hard Target.
 To the Pang brothers too, whose The Eye was one of the attention-grabbers of 2002.
 They came to Hollywood, made The Messengers for Sam Raimi, then put their tail between their legs and went home.

 So what about the latest Asian import, the great South Korean director Bong Joon Ho, whose uniquely flavoured movies include Memories of Murder, a killer-thriller-whodunit whose cops get their man more by brutality and naked luck than sleuthing.
 Or The Host, a monster movie in which the hero doesn’t so much step forward, as find that everyone else has taken a step back.
-How is Mr Bong going to go down in a town where irony is a dish best served not at all?
+How is Mr Bong going to fare in a town where irony is a dish best served not at all?

 The answer is Snowpiercer, an adaptation of the 1982 cult French graphic novel Le Transperceneige, a post-apocalyptic thriller set on board a train of 1,001 carriages that has been travelling non-stop for 17 years through a world that is entirely frozen.
 Outside, the passengers are told, everything is extinct.
 Inside, the train is run on feudal Orwellian lines, with the bosses at the front, the proles at the back, and a massive system of repression, propaganda and eventism keeping everyone, but mostly the proles, on-message.